VistianOpenSource/Vistian.Reactive/Vistian.Reactive/docs/PagingOverview.md

 ## How it works

-The lowest level assumes that there is a provider of paged data through a standard IPagingController implementation.
+The lowest level assumes that there is a provider of paged data through a standard **IPagingController** implementation.
 The library provides a few standard implementations of this controller which take an Observable to handle the reading of paged data.

-The View Model would contain a fascade of an observable collection, ReadOnlyBackingStoreCollection.
+The View Model would contain a fascade of an observable collection, **ReadOnlyBackingStoreCollection**.
 This collection in fact doesn't hold any data at all, but instead does a few things:
-1. Uses an implementation of a ICollectionItemTouchedStrategy to indicate  when a specific index in the collection has been referenced.
+1. Uses an implementation of a **ICollectionItemTouchedStrategy** to indicate  when a specific index in the collection has been referenced.
-2. Uses a IPagedBackingStoreCollection implementation to actually provide content.
+2. Uses a **IPagedBackingStoreCollection** implementation to actually provide content.
 3. Observes changes in the IPagedBackingStoreCollection and re-raises these events in the ReadOnlyBackingStoreCollection.
 These events flag to the UI that the underlying data has changed.

 There is a simplistic implementation of ICollectionItemTouchedStrategy which requests the reading of a page when an item is referenced that isn't present in the backing store.

-Similarly, there is an implementation of IPagedBackingStoreCollection, SimpleBackingStoreCollection which maintains a collection of all of the data read so far.
+Similarly, there is an implementation of IPagedBackingStoreCollection, **SimpleBackingStoreCollection** which maintains a collection of all of the data read so far.

 It should be noted that whilst the current implementation is focussed around a fascade collection which is bound to, the library is a 'bag of parts' which should be easily composible to differing solutions should that be required.